Making it Real

 Online writing workshops and courses with Police Advisor Graham Bartlett

 Whether you’re writing police procedural crime fiction, thrillers or psychological suspense novels, you need to feel confident about the authenticity and accuracy of the legal policies and procedures that underpin your plot and character choices.

-We have joined forces with former senior detective, Sunday Times bestselling author, and experienced police procedural advisor Graham Bartlett, to develop a series of online one-day workshops and short courses to help you master the procedure and write more gripping crime stories and scenes.
+We have joined forces with former senior detective, Sunday Times bestselling author, and experienced police procedural advisor Graham Bartlett, to develop a series of online one-day workshops and short courses to help you master the procedure and write more gripping crime stories.

 WHY IT MATTERS

 Authenticity can make or break your story.
 Most crime readers are well-read in the genre and can smell guesswork a mile away.